 The key is to initiate a smart strategy.
 Here come some tips on how to harness the power of LinkedIn:

 Make Your Headline Count

 While creating your profile, you need to evaluate which three products or services to feature and which visual images to select for your business.
-You can use visual content in your background space to feature promotions, portfolio illustrations, influential compositions and credibility building photographs.
-Check out National Geographic Society’s page for visual inspiration.
+You can use visual content in your background space to feature promotions, portfolio illustrations, influential compositions, and credibility building photographs.
+Check out ’s page for visual inspiration.

 The most important piece of advice when creating your LinkedIn page is to pay extra attention to your headline.
 Think of it as your brand’s tagline.
 It’s the first description many people will see, so make it count!
 Describe your business in a unique way that grabs users’ attention.

 And last but not least, don’t forget to customize your LinkedIn URL.
-LinkedIn has a high Google PageRank.
+LinkedIn has high.
 Using a custom URL named after your business will help your label rank high too.

 Recommendations from Users